60+Club

 So how do you improve and protect a memory that’s being overwhelmed by ongoing stress?
 You must examine the sources of your stress, come up with plans to avoid or minimise those that you have some control over, learn how to alter your reaction to those that you can’t eliminate, and develop some strategies you can use in your daily life to provide your body and mind with healthy breaks from ongoing pressures.

 Stress-busting strategies are as varied and individual as we are.
-But you may be able to find some help developing your own through a class or workshop at your local hospital or community center.
+But you may be able to find some help developing your own through these eight general suggestions may also help you begin creating a personalised stress-fighting plan:

 1. Eliminate your stressors.